openaps/docs/docs/docs/Customize-Iterate/autotune.md

 * Then, run Autotune manually, pointing to the new directory:

 ```
-oref0-autotune --dir=~/newdirectory --ns-host=https://mynightscout.azurewebsites.net --start-date=YYYY-MM-DD
+oref0-autotune --dir=~/newdirectory --ns-host=https://NIGHTSCOUT_URL_HERE --start-date=YYYY-MM-DD
 ```
-  * obviously, sub in your NS url and the start date you want to start with
+  * Again, sub in your NS URL and the date you want to start with.
-  * If you change your pump settings, you will need to re-copy your pump settings back into `newdirectory`
+  * If you change your pump settings, you will need to re-copy your pump settings back into `newdirectory`.

 **Note:** If you did this correctly in your `newdirectory`, settings will not be used by OpenAPS.
 You will need to `cd ~/newdirectory/autotune && cat autotune_recommendations.log` to see your autotune recommendations, and autotune will only run when you manually run it.
 The recommended behavior is to run Autotune inside of your OpenAPS directory, per Phase B, which is the default and will automatically run every night and have OpenAPS use the settings from Autotune automatically.